 The ancient Chinese invented the spring pole drill to dig deep underground for salt brine.
 They evaporated the brine in salt ponds or in large pans left out in the sun to get salt.
 Salt was highly valued and was an early trading export used as currency.
 Through the invention of the spring pole drill in 2nd century AD they could reach depths of 460 feet with drill heads that look remarkably similar to what are employed today in drilling for oil.

-Using this technology way back then the Chinese inevitably hit pockets of natural gas and the invisible gases sickened or killed the drillers or would catch fire or explode.
+While drilling the Chinese inevitably hit pockets of natural gases.
+The invisible gases sickened or killed the drillers or would catch fire or explode.
 People believed they had angered the gods and spirits underground or that they had come upon a dragon’s lair.
-Over time the observant ones realized there was cause and effect happening and figured out the nature of gasand that they could capture it and harness it to their needs of cooking down salt brine.
-Using pipelines made from bamboo the gas was piped to outdoor cooking stoves where the gas was then lit in a controlled manner and could cook down large vats of salt brine speeding up the process of making salt and contributing to the huge expansion of trade along the Silk Route.
+Over time the observant ones realized there was cause and effect happening and figured out the nature of gas and that they could capture it and harness it to their needs of cooking down salt brine.
+Using pipelines made from bamboo the gas was piped to outdoor cooking stoves where the gas was then lit in a controlled manner and could cook down large vats of salt brine speeding up the process of making salt and contributing to trade along the Silk Route.